h8d13/FFN---FreeBSD-For-Noobs/README.md

 Overall this was one of the simplest and most well guided installers I've come accross.
 It is intuitive yet customizable.
 Also love the security options put forward.

-Total installation size minimal KDE was about 4.56Gib.
+Total installation size minimal KDE was about 4.56Gib vs 7.5Gib for the full with games and utilities.